Who lives off-campus?

 Where can I find listings?

-Loyola works with Places4students.com to post available listings in the area.
+Check out the Loyola Off-campus Housing website to post available listings in the area.
 Students tend to live in either apartments or houses in Baltimore City.
 Many students also utilize friends or friends of friends who live off-campus to jump start their search.
 People currently living in off-campus housing are sometimes the best referral agents!

 What do I need to know before selecting housing?